ipspace/blog/content/posts/2022/10/replacing-gns3-netlab.md

 - video
 - netlab
 title: Could I Use netlab instead of GNS3?
+video_tag: netlab
 ---
-I'm often getting questions along the lines of _"I'm using GNS3.
+I'm often getting questions like _"I'm using GNS3.
 Could I replace it with [netlab](https://netlab.tools/)?"_

 **TL&DR**: No.

 You need a set of functions to build a network lab:

-* Virtualization environment (netlab supports VirtualBox, libvirt, Docker, Podman)
+* Virtualization environment (netlab supports VirtualBox, libvirt, Docker, and Podman)
 * An orchestration tool/system that will deploy network device images in such an environment (netlab supports Vagrant and containerlab)
 * A tool that will build orchestration system configuration (netlab core functionality)
 <!--more-->
 The above list is the absolute minimum you need to get a running lab.
 You could either build such an environment from individual components (*netlab* approach) or use an integrated solution often available as a deployable virtual machine (GNS3 and Cisco CML/VIRL approach).

-*netlab* thus cannot replace GNS3 or VIRL, it's one of the tools in a flexible composable toolchain.
-It also offers tons of other features that you cannot get in GNS3 or VIRL (more about that in another blog post), and enables you to build intent-based labs[^MBS] instead of drawing them in a GUI.
+*netlab* thus cannot replace GNS3 or VIRL; it's one of the tools in a flexible, composable toolchain.
+It also offers many other features you cannot get in GNS3 or VIRL (more about that in another blog post), enabling you to build intent-based labs[^MBS] instead of drawing them in a GUI.

 [^MBS]: Marketing bullshit for "_it uses a text file to define what you want to build_."